jch254/terraform-modules/README.md

 - `1.15.3`: `build-notifier` suppresses optional fields when their values are blank so notification messages avoid empty labels.
 - `1.16.0`: adds `cloudflare-response-headers`, a reusable Cloudflare response-header transform ruleset with static-site security-header defaults and a moved-block migration path for existing root-managed rulesets.
 - `1.17.0`: modernised web-app module.
+- `1.18.0`: `dynamodb-single-table` gains point-in-time recovery and deletion protection, both defaulting **on** for data safety.
+Bumping existing consumers to `1.18.0` enables both on already-deployed tables — an in-place `~ change` (no recreation).
+Pass `point_in_time_recovery_enabled = false` / `deletion_protection_enabled = false` to keep prior behaviour.
+- `1.19.0`: adds `lambda-http-service` (container-image Lambda behind an API Gateway HTTP API proxy, mirroring the `ecs-http-service` HTTP surface) and `lambda-runtime-iam` (single container-image Lambda execution role, the Lambda-trust analogue of `app-runtime-iam`), giving a serverless compute backend that reuses the existing custom-domain and DNS layer.

 ## License